 You will of course need to be running an Atlassian Crowd server to use this module.
-Because the current versions of the module (i.e. 6.x-2.x and 7.x-2.x) communicate with Crowd through REST, no other special dependencies are required (you just need an open http link between your Crowd and Drupal servers).
+Because the current version of the module communicates with Crowd through REST, no other special dependencies are required (you just need an open http link between your Crowd and Drupal servers).

 It is recommend, though not required, that you also install the Dynamic Cache module if you have page caching active for anonymous users.